harlananelson/ubuntu/after-installation.md

 bash ~/Downloads/anaconda.sh
 ```

-close your terminal and open a new one to get the .bashrc code to run, or use load.
+Close your terminal and open a new one to get the .bashrc code to run, or use load.

-You will need to update after installation.  use `conda`  This is why you can't use sudo to insall.  `conda` doesn't work with sudo.
+You will need to update spyder after installation.
+Use `conda`  This is why you can't use sudo to insall.  `conda` doesn't work with sudo.
-The not when you first load spyder tells you to use pip and the screen when spyder loads tells you not to use pip.
+The note when you first load spyder tells you to use pip and the screen, when spyder loads, tells you not to use pip.
 Use `conda` instead of pip.

 https://github.com/spyder-ide/spyder/releases